ktrnka/faq-builder/blog_posts/linux_2014osx.md

 - Install driver: `git clone https://github.com/patjak/bcwc_pcie.git && cd bcwc_pcie && make && sudo make install && sudo depmod`
 - Load the driver: `sudo modprobe facetimehd` and I verified it in Google Meet in Chrome

+Note that kernel updates will cause Ubuntu to lose the webcam and you'll need to do this again.
+I tried looking into [a DKMS package for it](https://gbatemp.net/threads/debian-ubuntu-facetimehd-webcam-driver.584652/), but the link no longer works.

 Sources:
 - [link](https://andreafortuna.org/2024/08/24/from-faceless-to-facetime-installing-webcam-drivers-on-a-debian-powered-macbook-air)
 - [link](https://gist.github.com/johnjeffers/3006011ec7767a4101cdd118e8d64290)